INTRODUCTION

 Local prophecies

-Local prophecies apply to specific people, places
+Local prophecies apply to specific

-and times.
-For example, the prophecy
+example, the prophecy concerning

-concerning Nineveh is a local prophecy.
+Nineveh is a local prophecy.
 Local

-prophesies usually require a local
+prophesies usually require a

-prophet or messenger to explain or proclaim
+messenger to explain or proclaim the

-the prophecy.
-In the case of Nineveh, Jonah
+prophecy.
+In the case of

-was the local prophet.
+Nineveh, Jonah was the local prophet.

 5.